-IEEE 166
+IEEE

-Springer

-Wiley

-IReL: facilitating access to world class research with over 19 million accesses in 2022 Negotiations In addition to the 18 OA publishing agreements in place up to 2021, IReL negotiated a further five agreements in 2022 (with American Psychological Association, Optica Publishing Group, PLOS, Rockefeller University Press, and Royal Society of Chemistry) Usage

-We recorded 19.1 million uses of IReL's licensed resources in 2022, at a cost-per-use of €0.72.
+IReL: facilitating access to world class research with over 19 million accesses in 2022 Negotiations In addition to the 18 OA publishing agreements in place up to 2021, IReL negotiated a further five agreements in 2022 (with American Psychological Association, Optica Publishing Group, PLOS, Rockefeller University Press, and Royal Society of Chemistry) Usage Monitoring In November 2022, IReL was awarded funding from the National Open Research Forum, under the €1.16 million Open Research Fund to lead a two-year project to address a priority action of the National Open Research Plan: Action One, National Open Access Monitoring.4 4 https://norf.ie/orf-projects-announcement/ We recorded 19.1 million uses of IReL's licensed resources in 2022, at a cost-per-use of €0.72.
 This is the highest level of annual recorded usage in IReL's history.
-Our cost-per-use is down from the €0.74 reported in 2021.
-Monitoring In November 2022, IReL was awarded funding from the National Open Research Forum, under the €1.16 million Open Research Fund to lead a two-year project to address a priority action of the National Open Research Plan: Action One, National Open Access Monitoring. &lt;sup>4 https://norf.ie/orf-projects-announcement/ IReL Executive Report 2022 20 IReL Executive Report 2022 International benchmarking Ireland continues to be a global leader in publishing its research open access, largely driven by IReL's negotiation and support for transformative agreements at scale.
+Our cost-peruse is down from the €0.74 reported in 2021.

+International benchmarking Ireland continues to be a global leader in publishing its research open access, largely driven by IReL's negotiation and support for transformative agreements at scale.
 The ESAC Marketwatch website places Ireland sixth among 61 benchmarked countries.